About Us

 Location of the Project in Utah

-In October 2019, the University of Utah became a trailblazer in the antitrust field by organizing a conference of leading progressive legal scholars, economists and judges, featuring (among others) now FTC Chair Lina Khan.
-One outcome from that conference was the “Utah Statement: Reviving Antimonopoly Traditions for the Era of Big Tech - A new framework for holding private power to account,” which Professor Tim Wu, another featured speaker at the conference and special assistant for competition and technology policy at the White House, referred to as a groundbreaking document crystalizing the policy he’s now putting in place.
-The Utah Project will build on this momentum to develop an annual event that will attract international participation and recognition.
+In October 2019, the University of Utah became a trailblazer in the antitrust field by organizing a conference of leading legal scholars, economists and judges, featuring (among others) now FTC Chair Lina Khan.
+One outcome from that conference was the “Utah Statement: Reviving Antimonopoly Traditions for the Era of Big Tech - A new framework for holding private power to account,” by Professor Tim Wu, a leading New Brandeis movement scholar.

 The University of Utah is unusual in that it has both economics professors and law professors who focus their research on antitrust policy and consumer protection.
 Utah also has an active antitrust bar and several of its federal district court judges and its attorney general are antitrust specialists.
 Moreover, Utah’s “silicon slopes” is quickly becoming a node in the digital economy, with an especially influential role in IT services for banking, finance, and data storage.